Temporary Closure: Windows and Air-Conditioner Replacement at SCA

 • Special Needs User Rooms with equipment for users with disabilities

-• Group Study Rooms, Group Viewing Rooms, and Postgraduate Study Rooms
+• Group Study Rooms, Group Viewing Room, and Postgraduate Study Rooms

 In addition to the Main Library, the University community is also served by the following branch libraries: